There are two scenarios where you might consider deploying migrations directly from a local environment to a production environment.

 prisma migrate dev, which will generate a migration history from the latest changes made.

-- Swap your local connection string for your production connection string
+- Swap your local connection URL for your production connection URL

 prisma migrate deploy

-- You risk exposing your production database connection string to version control.
+- You risk exposing your production database connection URL to version control.

-- You may accidentally use your production connection string instead and in turn override or delete your production database.
+- You may accidentally use your production connection URL instead and in turn override or delete your production database.

 The pipeline should handle deployment to staging and production environments, and use